-Below are some of the Roaring Fork Valley’s running, hiking, biking and social groups that love trails.
+Below are some of the Roaring Fork Valley’s running, hiking, biking, snowshoeing, cross-country skiing social groups that love trails.

 AJAX Beer Runners: Inspired by the Fishtown Beer Runners@ from Philadelphia, Ajax Beer Runners is a beer running group in Aspen Colorado spreading their concept of combining responsible running with responsible drinking in the interest of science.
 We run three to five miles each week on Tuesdays and conclude each run at a local bar in town.